cloudscale-ch/csi-cloudscale/README.md

 If you want to test your changes, create a new image with the version set to `dev`:

 ```
+apt install docker.io
+# At this point you probably need to add your user to the docker group
+docker login --username=cloudscalech --email=hello@cloudscale.ch
 $ VERSION=dev make publish
 ```